corda/corda-training-code/020-first-token/README.md

-This represents the initial state, where we have prepared the ground but have not coded anything interesting.
+This represents the step where you have created your own fungible token.

-You can use this step to start working.